snisarg/snisarg.github.io/_posts/2020-07-25-tax-advantaged-accounts.markdown

 The limit for 2020 on 401k contribution is $19,500.
 See Restrictions section for more details.

-### Mega-backdoor ROTH
+### Mega-backdoor Roth

 *Taxed going in, no tax going out; Should be supported by employer*

-This employs another tax code loophole, uses 'after-tax' 401k investments and converts them to a 401k ROTH plan.
-Even though it's a backdoor, it has been codified into the law, so much so that Fidelity even offers automatic conversion from the after-tax account to ROTH (called daily in-plan conversion)
+This employs another tax code loophole, uses 'after-tax' 401k investments and converts them to a 401k Roth plan.
+Even though it's a backdoor, it has been codified into the law, so much so that Fidelity even offers automatic conversion from the after-tax account to Roth (called daily in-plan conversion)

 The biggest downside of this is that it is employer dependent, so you may or may not be able to do this.